 Put simply, AoA is when the antenna array (internal or otherwise) of a Bluetooth receiving device calculates the angle of an incoming RF signal, relative to the transmitting device that sent it; whereas AoD is essentially the other side of the same coin: the Bluetooth transmitting device calculates the angle of its outgoing RF signal, relative to the receiving device.

-Diagram that shows ‘angle of arrival’ and ‘angle of departure’ position tracking techniques in action.
+A diagram that shows ‘angle of arrival’ and ‘angle of departure’ position tracking techniques in action.
 Image courtesy of Bluetooth Special Interest Group.

 Regardless of the method used, it is 5.1’s BLE controller that then calculates the position of the device of interest—let’s use a Bluetooth beacon as an example here—with up to 3 times the accuracy of 5.1’s immediate predecessor.
 And the controller does not just figure out the beacon’s position in 2D, but in 3D space as well, as demonstrated in this video by Silicon Labs.